Follicular Conjunctivitis (Pink Eye): Causes, Symptoms, and Treatment

 conjunctivitis or experience persistent eye discomfort, it is essential to seek

-professional medical advice from an eye care specialist for accurate diagnosis
+professional medical advice from an eye care specialist for an accurate diagnosis

 and appropriate treatment.
 Early intervention can promote faster recovery and